Taxstra Logo

 What Is Real Estate Professional Status?

 By default, the IRS classifies all rental real estate activities as "Passive."
-This means that losses from your rentals (paper losses generated by depreciation) can only offset other passive income.
-They cannot offset your active income (W-2 salary) or portfolio income (stocks).
+Losses from your rentals can only offset other passive income — not your W-2 salary or portfolio income.
+REPS is the exception that changes everything.

 To be a Real Estate Professional, you must perform services in real property trades or businesses.
 But simply working in real estate isn't enough.
 You must meet BOTH of the following tests annually: